ludw1gj/mathfever-go/README.md

 # MathFever
 A website built with Go, where users can find mathematical proof and answers to common math problems.

-The code is pretty noob but it's fast and stable.

 ## Project Dependencies
 Golang >=1.8